Victorian Genealogy

 https://search.ancestry.com.au/search/db.aspx?dbid=70852

 Convict Indents list the convicts transported to NSW.
 Early indents provide name, date and place of trial and sentence; later indents usually contain more information such as a physical description, native place, age and crime.
-These are fully digitised.
-These are under Online Indexes; Convicts.
+These are digitized.

 ANCESTRY - AUSTRALIAN CONVICT TRANSPORTATION REGISTERS - FIRST FLEET, 1787-1788